How to calculate EBIT ( Earnings before interest and taxes) from financial data?

 Please note that this depends on the availability of a company's specific financial figures.
 In some cases, only an approximate calculation is possible due to the available data.

 EBIT is a central metric for a company's operational profitability, as it excludes interest and tax effects.
-There are several methods to calculate EBIT:
+Depending on available financial data, EBIT can be calculated in different ways.
+For example:

 1. Starting from Net Income